kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-metrics.md

 **Net Cost**

 Kubecost uses `costinbillingcurrency`.
-If not available, Kubecost uses `costinbillingcurrency`, and if that isn't available, Kubecost uses `cost`.
+If not available, Kubecost uses `pretaxcost`, and if that isn't available, Kubecost uses `cost`.

 **Amortized Net Cost**